Transcript below of: Alignment in triangle pose: How Should it be done?

 Form versus function

 You know, this brings up the idea of form or function and which you’re going to give precedence to.
 So, based on your question, there’s concern about form, which is totally reasonable, by the way.
 The other side of that coin is function.
 So, depending on how functional somebody’s body and joints are, is going to impact the form that they can create.
 We always have to keep that in mind.

 It’s not like function is the right way to go or form is the right way to go.
 They interact with one another.
 So, in this particular case, and as I always do, I try to look at the individual and what it is about them doing the pose, meaning their tensional patterns, their functional patterns, that either are or are not allowing them to get into the form the way we want it.
 What is the right alignment in triangle?

 The head is in relationship to the rest of the body

-So, in this particular case, let’s go backwards from the head, back through the spine, pelvis, and down into the legs.
+So, in this particular case, let’s go backward from the head, back through the spine, pelvis, and down into the legs.
 The head is looking painful because it’s not in the right place to rotate from.
 It’s not in the right place because of course, the head is connected to the spine.
 The spine’s not in the right place because it’s curving (I’m assuming that’s what you’re describing).
 It’s kind of curving forward and being out in front of the feet, but the spine is connected to the pelvis.

 Why is the pelvis where it is?
 Well, the pelvis is there because, well there are a couple of parts there.
 One is it can be the style of triangle that you’re doing.
 If you’re doing a low one and grabbing the toe, like an Ashtanga version of it, that’s always going to cause the pelvis to tilt, in 95% of people.
 If you’re doing a higher one, then that might allow the pelvis to be in a better position and then the spine more aligned.
 So, you’ve got to decide how much of this is the style of posture that you’re doing.